microsoft/generative-ai-for-beginners/09-building-image-applications/README.md

 # TODO add request to generate image
 ```

-From the above prompt, you can see how all images being created considers the metaprompt.
+From the above prompt, you can see how all images being created consider the metaprompt.

 ## Assignment - let's enable students

-We introduced Edu4All in the beginning of this lesson.
+We introduced Edu4All at the beginning of this lesson.
 Now it's time to enable the students to generate images for their assessments.

 The students will create images for their assessments containing monuments, exactly what monuments is up to the students.
 The students are asked to use their creativity in this task to place these monuments in different contexts.